 Bungo is a specialty of the Bungo province.
 It is a hybrid fruit between apricot and Prunus mume.
 Nankoume is another famous type in this East Asian country.
 This fruit is common in the rainy season, so the locals call it “tsuyu”, which means “plum rain” in Japanese.

-You can join in the plum blossom celebration in Japan.
-It often takes place before the fruit starts being ripe.
+You can join in the plum blossom celebration in Japan in the spring.
+It often takes place around 3 months before the fruit starts being ripe.
 Typically, many people use this fruit in pickled food like Umeboshi.
-Moreover, you can consume plum wine (Umeshu) in Japan.
+Or you can consume plum wine (Umeshu) in Japan.

-Nutrients: High in calories, carbs, fiber, vitamin A, B6, folate, and magnesium.
+Nutrients: High in fiber, vitamin A, B6, folate, and magnesium.

 Season: Its season begins in late May and ends in June in Japan.